-Information on which COVID-19 test best suits your particular requirements.
+Information on which COVID-19 test best suits you.

-- You have COVID-19 symptoms.
-It is especially important if you are at higher risk of severe illness to get a test so you can access treatment earlier.
+You should do a COVID-19 test if you have COVID-19 symptoms and you are at higher risk of severe illness (see list below).
+This is so that you can access early treatment including antiviral medicines.

 Who is at higher risk of severe illness?

 - all people aged 70 years and older

 - people aged over 50 years with additional risk factors, including obesity, diabetes, cardiovascular disease, chronic lung disease (including moderate or severe asthma requiring inhaled steroids), neurological disease, severe chronic liver or kidney disease, active cancer, or those who are not up to date with recommended vaccination